 *Tuition fees for previous years can be located on the tuition fees table.

-Use bold (or strong) to draw attention to words or phrases that cannot be easily frontloaded.
+Use bold (or strong) to draw attention to words or phrases.
 Try to keep items in bold as short as possible and refrain from writing entire sentences or paragraphs in a bold typeface.

 In a bulleted list each bullet point which is a complete sentence, regardless of the length of the sentence, should start with a capital letter and end with a full stop.